Khongchai/web-spirograph/README.md

 Where $p_{final}$ represents the final position, either `p.x` or `p.y` of the current point. $n$ is the total number of cycloids considered in the calculation. $k$ is a constant with a value of either 1 or -1, used to offset the cosine function and determine whether the cycloid is inside or outside of its parent. $r_p$ and $r_c$ are the radii of the parent of the current cycloid and the cycloid itself, respectively. $\theta$ is the current angle of the cycloid.
 And $\lambda$ is a scalar that determines the speed at which the cycloid moves around its parent.

 Yes I am sounding very pretentious.
-I should know, because I didn't start with the equation, I just wanted to try typing out LaTeX.
-The mathy description above was also paraphrased by ChatGPT.
-I actually started with this:
+I should know, because I didn't start with the equation, I  I actually started with this:

 ```ts
   for (let i = 1; i < cycloids.length; i++) {